open-orchestra/open-orchestra-docs/en/hosting_guide/logs.rst

 The level entry indicates the information type to record in the logs.
 Each level is a number which value is standardized in the PSR-3 recommendation.
 For instance 200 is the value for the "info" level.
-The different levels are defined in the `Monolog documentaion`_
+The different levels are defined in the `Monolog documentation`_

 .. code-block:: yaml